thomasjpfan/docker-flow-monitor/docs/tutorial-flexible-labeling.md

 ![Flexiable Labeling Targets Page](img/flexiable-labeling-targets-page.png)

 Each service is labeled with its associated `com.df.env` or `com.df.metricType` deploy label.
 In addition, the `node` label is the hostname the service is running on.
+The node labels `aws_region` and `role` are also included for each target.

 ## What Now?